ksukhorukov/RandomNumbers/README.md

 - What Is Pseudo-Random Number?
 - What Is Random Number?
-- Generate Random Number Usung Ruby Programming Language
+- Generate Random Numbers Usung Ruby Programming Language
-- Generate Random Number C Programming Language And ANSI99 Standart
+- Generate Random Numbers Using C Programming Language And ANSI99 Standart
 - Methods Of Manual Random Number Generation
 - Random Numbers Applications
 - Attacks On Random Numbers